azlen/azlen.me/_pages/stories.md

 title: "Musings on Jigsaw Worlds"
 ---

-These are my experiments in [applied science fiction](/applied-science-fiction), writing design-fictions as a kind of [Bottom Up Design](/bottom-up-design) exploration of possible futures.
+These are my experiments in [applied science fiction](/applied-science-fiction), writing design-fictions as a kind of [bottom up design](/bottom-up-design) exploration of possible futures.

 *Fiction* [^1] helps to ground my thoughts and designs in human experience and to consider aspects of the mind, perception, and interaction that I might not otherwise have considered.